24/7 Residential Care

 Where are residential services offered?

-Currently, there are two residential facilities in St. Paul, Minnesota: Anna Westin House for Adults and Anna Westin House – Adolescent for ages 10-21; a facility in Minneapolis, Minnesota Anna Westin House West for Young Adults and Adolescents for ages 16-26, a facility for adults in Cleveland Heights, Ohio, a facility for adults and adolescents in Columbus, Ohio; and a facility for adults in Seattle, Washington.
+Currently, there are two residential facilities in St. Paul, Minnesota: Anna Westin House for Adults and Anna Westin House – Adolescent for ages 10-21; a facility in Minneapolis Minnesota: Anna Westin House West for Adults; a facility for adults in Cleveland Heights, Ohio, a facility for adults and adolescents in Columbus, Ohio; and a facility for adults in Seattle, Washington.

 Do The Emily Program – Residential facilities help males?